ReeceGoding/Frustration-One-Year-With-R/README.md

 It certainly does some things much better than base R. For example, I really like the consistency in the map functions.
 They’re a breath of fresh air compared to base R’s apply family vs funprog mess.
-My code would probably be a lot easier to read and modify if I replaced a lot of my apply family and funprog calls with their `purrr` equivalents.
+My code would probably be a lot easier to read and modify if I replaced all of my apply family and funprog calls with their `purrr` equivalents.
 However, when writing the code in the first place, I’d much rather have the flexibility that the base R functions offer.
 I also like `pluck()`